RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab06/README.md

 ### Step 1: Get API Token for Automation

 Your 3scale Admin Portal provides access to a number of configuration features.
-An adminstration token is needed when automating setups for your API.
+An administration token is needed when automating setups for your API.
 This step will let you create a new token for setup.

 1. Open a browser window and navigate to: